AdobeDocs/advertising.en/help/search-social-commerce/admin/data-sources/data-source-reauthenticate.md

 ---
 title: Reauthenticate a [!DNL Google Analytics] data source
 description: Learn how to reauthenticate a [!DNL Google Analytics] data source if you change the associated password or the certificate expires.
+exl-id: 9233e004-8607-444a-ba99-f63cb83a8b7a
 ---
 # Reauthenticate a [!DNL Google Analytics] data source